EbYVarghese18/DevOps_Project_03/README.md

 # Notes:

-I have used the environment variable for the TAG as Date+Buildnumber.
-You can create as per your requirements. <br>
+1. I have used the environment variable for the TAG as Date+Buildnumber.
+You can create as per your requirements.
-Dockerhub login credentials needs to be configured in Jenkins. <br>
+2. Dockerhub login credentials needs to be configured in Jenkins.
-Needs to authenticate the jenkins user to use minikube. <br>
+3. Needs to authenticate the jenkins user to use minikube.